nucypher/nucypher/docs/source/index.rst

 Private data, wherever stored, remains private, confidential and encrypted while maintaining the ability to share that data with trusted parties.

-``nucypher`` is the python library and CLI for interacting with the PRE Application.

 .. attention::